Mras2an/VinyGo/README.md

 └── 04_Utils
 ```

-Doc: All the documentations, 3D and hardware files is in there.
+Doc: All the documentations is in there.

 3D Modeling: all 3D files.